Casa Monica has a rich history and is a historic landmark in the nation’s oldest city, St. Augustine.

 Casa Monica offers 138 guestrooms and suites overlooking the downtown district and Matanzas Bay.
 The rooms are Spanish-style by design and feature custom interiors with classical features that we found to be comfortable and romantic.
 Many of the suites are bi-level, and some offer a loft-style option.

-The hotel features an outdoor relaxation pool complete with chaise lounges, cabanas and day-beds with canopies.
-In addition to the resort’s pool located on the property, guests have complimentary access to the Serenata Beach Club, where guests are invited to enjoy exclusive access to the private seaside club located on the dunes overlooking an historic coquina sand beach.
-The beach club offers a family pool, a kid’s pool and beachside lounges.
+The hotel features an outdoor relaxation pool complete with chaise lounges, cabanas, and day-beds with canopies.
+In addition to the resort’s pool located on the property, guests have complimentary access to the Serenata Beach Club, where guests are invited to enjoy exclusive access to the private seaside club located on the dunes overlooking a historic coquina sand beach.
+The beach club offers a family pool, a kid’s pool, and beachside lounges.
 Food and beverages are available at the club in casual elegance in a one-of-a-kind oceanfront setting.

 If you want to experience dining as an art form, then you will want to make sure you have a reservation at Costa Brava.
 Guests enter this elegant restaurant through 24-karat gold leaf arches and the restaurant’s atmosphere is rich with lavish antiques and intricately hand-painted ceilings.
 The menu features fresh coastal cuisine.

 For a more casual experience, Café Cordova offers a European-style café and offers a wide selection of food ranging from a selection of breakfast options, bagels, pastries and signature sandwiches, including the best Cuban sandwich in St. Augustine.

 Established in 1565 by Spanish explorer and admiral Pedro Menéndez de Avilés, St. Augustine is the nation’s oldest continuously occupied city and quite possibly the most charming.
-Often called the “ancient city,” St. Augustine’s charisma and year ‘round mild climate make it the perfect setting to imagine the storied history while strolling along the cobblestone streets dotted with cafés, bars and shops, or explore the iconic lighthouse, Castillo de San Marcos Fort, and many other attractions.
+Often called the “ancient city,” St. Augustine’s charisma and year ‘round mild climate make it the perfect setting to imagine the storied history while strolling along the cobblestone streets dotted with cafés, bars, and shops, or explore the iconic lighthouse, Castillo de San Marcos Fort, and many other attractions.

-Click on photo to enlarge
+Click on the image to enlarge

-Follow Roberta Turner on
+Follow Roberta Turner

-get her insights on hotels,
+get her insights on

-restaurants and other
+and other hospitality